MPox (Orthopox Virus)

 Symptoms of Mpox usually begin 7-14 days after exposure, but can range from 5-21 days.

-- The initial symptoms of monkeypox are usually: Fever, chills, body/muscle/headaches, swollen lymph nodes, fatigue
+- The initial symptoms of mpox are usually: Fever, chills, body/muscle/headaches, swollen lymph nodes, fatigue

 - 1 to 3 days after fever a rash appears, sometimes on or near the genitals or anus, but sometimes in other areas like the hands, feet, chest, or face.
 Sores and rash may be inside the body, including the mouth, vagina, or anus.
 If a person was infected during sexual contact, the rash might only be on the genitals.
 If a person was infected through anal sex, they may develop anal or rectal irritation.
 The rash will go through several stages.
 The sores often begin as small, red bumps, which become fluid-filled pustules that eventually scab over and fall off.